kirbycope/godot-game-client/README.md

 <summary>Access localhost from Devices on Same Wifi Network</summary>

 ### Generate HTTPS Certificate
-"Secure Context - Check web server configuration (use HTTPS)" The following features required to run Godot projects on the Web.
+"Secure Context - Check web server configuration (use HTTPS)" The following features are required to run Godot projects on the Web.
 Do the following to setup
 1. Download and install the [ssl binary](https://wiki.openssl.org/index.php/Binaries)
 	- [Windows] Use [OpenSSL for Windows](https://slproweb.com/products/Win32OpenSSL.html)
 	- [MacOS] Use [Homebrew](https://brew.sh/) by running, `brew install openssl@3`